agroce/tstl/README.md

     python setup.py install
     # Might need to do a sudo on the last step if not using virtualenv

-Note that TSTL expects a Python 2.7 version, is developed/tested that way, and is not well-tested yet with Python 3.0+.
-However, in theory it should work ok, thanks to mrbean-bremen.
  Also, you probably want to install (pip will do the trick) Ned Batchelder's coverage.py (https://coverage.readthedocs.io).
 Feel free to be careful and use virtualenv or whatever.
 If you're planning to test anything that touches the filesystem, or might touch the filesystem, or could do bad things if you found a nasty bug, I suggest using a virtual machine for testing, in fact.

 Using TSTL